FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 ## Authorizing Individual User Accounts

-A defined role cannot be granted to a user unless the role has already been associated to an application
+A defined role cannot be granted to a user unless the role has already been associated to an application.

 ### Grant a Role to a User

 Granting User access via the GUI can be done in the same manner as for organizations.

-A Role can be granted to either `members` or `owners` of an Organization.
 Using the REST API, the role can be granted making a PUT request as shown, including the `<application-id>`, `<role-id>` and `<user-id>` in the URL path and identifying themselves using an `X-Auth-Token` in the header.

 #### 24 Request: